The Ultimate Guide To Joining A Startup

 As you’re listening, it’s also important to listen for strong communicators.

-Sam Altman (formerly president at Y Combinator and legendary startup investor) found that one of the most predictive traits in founders is being a strong communicator.
+Sam Altman was formerly president at Y Combinator and is a legendary startup investor.
+He has found that strong communication skill is one of the most predictive founder traits.

 As the founder is speaking: